-• 59 percent of division expenditures are personnel-related.
-The Fiscal Year 2023 staffing plan includes a full year of salary and fringe benefits for an Economic Development Manager and salary for an Economic Development Intern.

-40 percent of the Division Expenditures are for Services & Charges.
+- Approximately 58 percent of Division Expenditures are personnel-related.
+The Fiscal Year 2023 staffing plan will include a full year of salary and fringe benefits for an Economic Development Manager and salary for an Economic Development Intern. - Approximately 40 percent of the Division Expenditures are Services & Charges.
 The Department plans to expand its existing technical support business service contracts (currently with the Old Takoma Business Association and Takoma-Langley Crossroads CDA) to cover more Takoma Park businesses.
 Additionally, Publicity spending has increased and Software has decreased as the Department looks to increase promotion and communication with City businesses.